 Study Abroad & Field Experience

 A majority of Classics and Ancient Mediterranean Studies students take advantage of the university's international studies opportunities to spend a semester or summer in Athens, Rome, or other locations.
 The department encourages students with an interest in archaeological field work to spend a season at one of the projects with which it is affiliated.
 Students in the department have excavated recently at Caesaria, Carthage, and Aqaba.

 Hands-On Research at Bucknell

 The Archaeological Laboratory houses the department's extensive collection of excavated ancient glass and other artifacts.
 This facility welcomes students with an interest in ancient material culture to participate in the ongoing study of ancient glass artifacts from several major sites in the classical world.

 The department makes active use of Perseus and other computer based learning and research tools in many of its courses.
-There are many sites related to Classics on the web today and a number of classrooms on campus now are equipped with multi-media equipment to exploit the visual richness of classical studies.
+There are many sites related to Classics and Ancient Mediterranean Studies on the web today and a number of classrooms on campus now are equipped with multi-media equipment to exploit the visual richness of classical studies.
 The recent addition of Saskia database of digital images is just one example of how the department and university are responding to opportunities provided by technological innovations.